lyubadd/cyclistic/README.md

 This project analyzes the Cyclistic **historical data** on **all bike trips from the past 12 months** covering the period from **May 2021 until April 2022**.

-As such it represents the **full population of Cyclistic riders** - casual and member - in that time period.
+As such, it represents the **entire population of Cyclistic riders** - casual and member - in that period.

 The data is made **publicly available** by the company under [this link](https://divvy-tripdata.s3.amazonaws.com/index.html), making it **first-party data**.

 The data was analyzed in respect of **applicable data privacy laws**.
-No riders’ personally identifiable information was used in the analysis as per the [Data License Agreement](https://ride.divvybikes.com/data-license-agreement).
+The analysis used no riders’ personally identifiable information as per the [Data License Agreement](https://ride.divvybikes.com/data-license-agreement).

 The data was stored by month on the server and was downloaded in 12 separate .csv files on the data analyst’s personal computer.